-Second Sunday of the Passion (Palm Sunday) the day of Christ the King
+Second Sunday in Passion-Time (Palm Sunday) the day of Christ the King

 Masses as usual.
 Procession carrying blessed palms in honor of Christ the King takes place before the principal Mass.
+With the Bishop's permission, this blessing, procession and Mass may be held in the evening for the sake of greater attendance.